-I'm a lecturer in the School of Computing Science.
+I'm a lecturer (Reader from Auguest 2014) at the School of Computing Science.
 I graduated with a PhD in 2007 from the Security Group (where I still have my old badge), at the Computer Laboratory, University of Cambridge,

 under the joint supervision of Prof Ross Anderson and Prof

 John Daugman.
 Earlier, I received my B.Eng (1st class) and M.Eng degrees from Nanyang Technological University (NTU), Singapore,